If you are looking for solid, durable, and attractive outdoor furniture, chances are you have looked at “rattan.”

 If you want comfortable seating in your garden, then both versions will work quite well.
 Both come with cushions that offer exceptional comfort while you sit in your garden.

-The overall quality of the weaving and size of the garden set will determine its comfort level.
+The overall quality of the weaving and the size of the garden set will determine its comfort level.

 In terms of which is more comfortable, natural, or synthetic, most people probably will not be able to tell.